Buying a used car

 In this situation you, as a consumer, are protected by the Sale of Goods and Supply of Services Act 1980 as you are buying a car for your personal use from a person whose normal business it is to sell cars.
 As a consumer you have the same rights if you buy an item second hand as if it is new.
 In this case if you find a fault with the car after you have bought it the dealer is the person who must set matters right.
 If you buy a commercial vehicle or a tractor from a dealer you may not have the same protection under the law.
 If you are offered an extended warranty on a used car think about the cost of the warranty versus the cost of repairs that the car is likely to need.

 Sellers have responsibilities such as giving accurate and truthful answers to the questions you ask.
-Information on a seller's responsibilities in car deals is available on the National Consumer Agency's website
+Information on a seller's responsibilities in car deals is available on the Competition and Consumer Protection Commission's website.

 Often you can find very good bargains at car auctions which are held quite frequently.
 However, the auctioneer cannot be held responsible for any defects found after you have bought the car.
 Auctioneers have terms and conditions for making sales and by bidding at an auction you are signifying that you accept these terms and conditions.
 Before you go into an auction ensure you know what these terms and conditions are and that you agree to them.
 It is important when buying at auction that you know what you are doing as there is little legal protection for the buyer of a car, or any other item, at auction.

 Through a small advertisement